-- (1) SECRETARY.-The term "Secretary" means the Secretary of the Interior. - (2) SECRETARY CONCERNED.-The term "Secretary concerned" means-

-(A) with respect to land managed by the Bureau of Land Management, the Secretary; and

-(B) with respect to land managed by the Forest Service, the Secretary of Agriculture.
+- (a) DEFINITIONS.-In this section: - (1) SECRETARY.-The term "Secretary" means the Secretary of the Interior. - (2) SECRETARY CONCERNED.-The term "Secretary concerned" means- - (A) with respect to land managed by the Bureau of Land Management, the Secretary; and - (B) with respect to land managed by the Forest Service, the Secretary of Agriculture.